 Around that time, II Corps intelligence source intercepted communications indicating B-52 airstrikes caused the thief to suffer around 2,000 killed and the two surviving Battalions – 635th and 334th – were ordered to withdraw to Cambodia through the narrow corridor of Ia Drang river, the first along the north side of the river and the latter the south side.
 II Corps Command decided to send in the ARVN Airborne Group to “finish them off.”

 On 11/18, while a new artillery support base was established at LZ Crooks (YA 875125), five ARVN Airborne battalions were transported by C-130 airplanes from Phu Yen, Vung Tau, Bien Hoa and Saigon to Pleiku.

-Based on precise intelligence source, 3rd and 6th Airborne Battalions were inserted on the northern area of Ia Drang in the afternoon of 11/18 in order to ambush 635th Battalion at YA 805080 on 11/20.
+Based on precise intelligence source, 3rd and 6th Airborne Battalions were inserted in the northern area of Ia Drang in the afternoon of 11/18 to ambush 635th Battalion at YA 805080 on 11/20.

-Colonel Hieu succeeded not only in deceiving the Viet Cong; even the majority of high command officers, historians and scholars, both Vietnamese and American, even to this day are unaware of this catching a thief tactic.
-As a result, everybody views and describes the various battles in Pleime campaign – Pleime, Chu Pong and Ia Drang – in a distorted and inadequate manner.
+Colonel Hieu succeeded not only in deceiving the Viet Cong; even the majority of high command officers, historians, and scholars, both Vietnamese and American, even to this day are unaware of this catching a thief tactic.
+As a result, everybody views and describes the various battles in the Pleime campaign – Pleime, Chu Pong, and Ia Drang – in a distorted and inadequate manner.

 Nguyen Van Tin